How Much Does a Divorce Cost in Las Vegas?

 Use mediation effectively

 Clark County Family Court requires mediation in most contested cases.
 Coming to mediation prepared — with your priorities clearly defined and realistic expectations — dramatically increases the likelihood of settling there rather than proceeding to discovery and trial.
-Cases that settle at mediation save an average of $10,000–$25,000 or more in attorney fees compared to cases that go through full discovery.
+Cases that settle at mediation often save $10,000–$25,000 or more in attorney fees compared to cases that proceed through full discovery and trial, depending on complexity.

 Can the Court Order My Spouse to Pay My Attorney Fees?